-Here in Toronto, 28.6% of children live in poverty and in some neighbourhoods this rises to over 40%.
+One in three children in Toronto lives in poverty and in some neighbourhoods this rises to over 68%.
 This means that Toronto is the child-poverty capital of Canada.

 In addition to hunger, the other family stresses that poverty brings for families new to Canada as they struggle with the associated challenges of adapting to a new culture and often a new language.
 Additionally, thousands of children cannot see the blackboard or hear their teachers.
-TFSS currently provides hearing and vision screening programs in over 100 of our neediest schools through the Sprott Asset Management Gift of Sight and Sound program.
+TFSS currently provides hearing and vision screening programs in over 150 of our neediest schools through the Gift of Sight and Sound program.
 However, we need to double, at minimum, the number of programs we provide.

 For many of our children, returning home to an empty house or apartment when the school day ends is a daily reality.
 We know that it is between the hours of 3:30-6:00 p.m. when children are most at risk of becoming involved in unconstructive behaviour.
 This was confirmed by the Toronto Community Foundation’s Toronto Vital Signs report.
 While our beyond 3:30 program provides after school activities as well as snacks to children in 19 middle schools in our neediest communities, the need for this type of program exists across the city.